vuejs/vue-router/docs/en/essentials/passing-props.md

 This allows you to use the component anywhere, which makes the component easier to reuse and test.

+> Note that nested route views receive props from their parent component and therefore cannot be passed passed props from the route.

 ### Boolean mode

 When props is set to true, the route.params will be set as the component props.